jfnavarro/st_pipeline/docs/usage.md

 multi_qa stdata1.tsv stadata2.tsv stdata3.tsv stdata4.tsv
 ```

-Multi_qa.py generates violing plots, correlation plots/tables and more useful information and
+`multi_qa` generates violing plots, correlation plots/tables and more useful information and
-it allows to log the counts for the correlation.
+it allows to log the counts for the correlation analaysis.